 This Article argues that, despite inconsistent judicial precedent in the tobacco and ultrasound contexts, concerns about the emotional impact of images on viewers can and should be incorporated in First and Fourteenth Amendment analyses.
 In making this argument, the Article relies on the body of First Amendment jurisprudence in which the Supreme Court suggests that images are uniquely dangerous because they are less rational, less controllable, and more emotionally powerful than textual communications.

-Keywords: biomedical ethics, Constitutional Law, graphic health images, tobacco labeling, ultrasound images
+Keywords: biomedical ethics, Constitutional Law, graphic health images, tobacco labeling, compelled speech, professional speech, commercial speech, ultrasound images

 JEL Classification: K10, K32